 Soil samples were analyzed for a broad suite of analytes, including metals.
 This work plan addresses the detected concentrations of arsenic (As) in Western Hook Area soils.
 Arsenic was detected in several surface and subsurface soil samples above the shallow soil background arsenic concentration of 7.2 milligrams per kilogram (mg/kg) (BRC 2009) (Figure 2, Figure 3).
-Three surface soil samples and four subsurface soil samples exceeded the higher background arsenic concentration of 24.8 mg/kg established for the upper Tertiary Muddy Creek formation (UMCf) (BRC 2009).
+(For reference only, the data were also compared to he higher upper Tertiary Muddy Creek formation (UMCf) background arsenic concentration of 24.8 mg/kg.
+Three surface soil samples and four subsurface soil samples exceed 24.8 mg/kg.)

 The detected arsenic is considered to be potentially naturally occurring due to its relatively widespread and regular distribution across the Western Hook Area.
 This work plan outlines BRC's proposal to review and assess the arsenic data in detail concurrent with a review of historical and current site conditions to determine if the detections are site-related (anthropogenic) or naturally occurring.
 Supplemental laboratory data, described below, will also be collected as part of the analysis.
+If the impacts are determined to be anthropogenic, then remediation may be required.
+Some areas are already planned for remediation (Figure 2, Figure 3), so additional work due to arsenic may not be proposed at these locations.